joelbugarini/mui_samples/README.md

 After installing mui for WPF in Visual Studio (https://github.com/firstfloorsoftware/mui) you may want to use this code samples as a reference building Zune-like apps.

-The basic structure of an App is:
+The App's basic structure is:

     └──Solution
       └── Project